Selling your car during the coronavirus (COVID-19) crisis

+At the beginning of the pandemic, things weren’t looking good.
 According to car valuation specialists Cap HPI, in March 2020, used car values fell by 2.2% as a direct consequence of the coronavirus outbreak.

 As retail and trade demand declined in the latter half of the month, there was an average drop in value of 2.2% (£275), based on three-year-old cars, with 60,000 miles on the clock.
 Whereas, newer models — one-year-old used cars, at the 20,000 point — saw a drop of 1.8% (£425).

 However, as lockdown is lifted and people are able to travel again, now could be the perfect time to sell your car.
 The shortage of microchips and its impact on the new car market is also helping to bolster used car valuations across the UK.

 Can you sell your car online during the lockdown?